breatheco-de/content/src/content/lesson/what-is-a-python-list.md

 ### Using Delete

+It will allow you to delete many items at once, you have to specify starting possition and ending possition.
 ```python
     # If you want to delete 'Chris', you need to do the following:
     myList = ['Pedro','Chris','Juan','Maria','Pepe','Mario','Bob']